 You can also generate code directly from Facebook.
 (Learn how, here. ⬇️)

 💡 Note: The Facebook method shown in this video won’t allow you to add a REF parameter.
-However, this way will let you customize the color of the logo and button!

 So you’ve got this simple plugin all set up.
 Here’s what to expect from the bot that will now appear on your website: